SowjanyaKiran/Regression-with-Artificial-Neural-Networks-ANN-Taxi-Price/README.md

-# Regression with Artificial Neural Networks (ANN)
+# Regression with Artificial Neural Networks Taxi Ride Price

 This project applies Artificial Neural Networks (ANNs) to solve real-world regression problems.
 The models are designed to predict: